 For the Marinade:

-- 1/3 cup soy sauce low-sodium, if preferred
+- 1/3 cup soy sauce low-sodium or coconut aminos

 - 1 teaspoon sesame oil